 A number of other curriculum resources and materials are also available for staff use in planning and developing specific activities for children.
-Some of these other resources include Second Step, ZooPhonics, and locally designed cultural curriculum.
+Some of these other resources include Conscious Discipline, locally designed Cultural Curriculum, and ZooPhonics,

-The Education & Inclusion Coordinator provides support and supervision for continuous improvement of curriculum implementation and fidelity in the following ways d.
-A Professional Learning Community (PLC) made of education staff meets as needed to support the implementation of the curriculum to fidelity
+The Education & Inclusion Coordinator provides support and supervision for continuous improvement of curriculum implementation and fidelity in the following ways

 - a.
 Training supporting the implementation of The Creative Curriculum is provided annually - b.
 Classroom lessons plans are monitored weekly - c.
-The Creative Curriculum Fidelity Tool Teacher Checklist is completed with each teacher at the beginning and end of each program year and once during the year.
+The Creative Curriculum Fidelity Tool Teacher Checklist is completed with each class-at the beginning and end of each program year and once during the year. - d.
+A Professional Learning Community (PLC) made of education staff meets as needed to support the implementation of the curriculum to fidelity